Daniel's

 The Apostle Paul said,

-...that blindness in part has happened to Israel until the fullness of the Gentiles has come in.
+...blindness in part has happened to Israel until the fullness of the Gentiles has come in.
 And so all Israel will be saved, as it is written:

-And He will turn away ungodliness from Jacob...'
+'The Deliverer will come out of Zion, And He will turn away ungodliness from Jacob...'
 Romans 11:25b-26a

-It is apparent, from Nebuchadnezzar's dream, and its subsequent precise fulfillments, that the God of the Bible is in firm control of Earth's history and he is moving it ... inexorably ... toward the Day of Jesus Christ, as sure as the waters in a river ultimately flow to the sea.
-It was this time period ... called the times of the gentiles ... that was revealed in Nebuchadnezzar's dream and has been running its course from Nebuchadnezzar's day, right on through history to our day.
-And, it will continue until Christ himself arrives to end it, when he himself takes over and reigns supreme over all the earth.
-This dream was given to king Nebuchadnezzar because he was the first in line to hold Gentile dominance over Jerusalem, where God's Temple and Theocracy had been centered.
+The dream was given to king Nebuchadnezzar because he was the first in line to hold Gentile dominance over Israel and Jerusalem, where God's Temple and Theocracy had been centered.
 Nebuchadnezzar was the first Gentile king to "kick off" the times of the Gentiles.
-After him, the dream predicted, there would follow three more great empires (each of which would dominate Jerusalem).
-When we come to chapter 7, we will learn that in the distant future, the last of these four empires will disintegrate into a conglomeration of ten kings.
-And, during the days of those ten kings, God will set up a Kingdom on Earth that will eliminate Gentile dominance over the holy city ... once and for all.
+After him, the dream predicted, there would follow three more great empires that would dominate Israel and Jerusalem.
+When we come to chapter 7, we will learn that in the far distant future, the last of these four empires will reconstitute itself into a federation of ten kings.
+And, during the days of those ten kings, God will set up a Kingdom on Earth that will eliminate Gentile dominance over Israel and the holy city ... once and for all.

 So, Nebuchadnezzar's dream was a dream about man's day on the earth.
-It is the day when Gentiles and Gentile kingdoms dominate the holy city of Jerusalem and its Temple Mount and rule over men.
-It is the day in which you and I are now living ... way down here, some 2600 plus years after Nebuchadnezzar's dream was given.
-All the great empires of his dream have come and gone.
-All, that is, but the 10 king confederation that is prophesied to arise out of the remnants of the fourth kingdom (Daniel 7).
-During the the days of those 10 kings, man's day on earth will expire.
-We know, from other scriptures, this will come about at the end of the Great Tribulation at the Second Coming of our Lord Jesus Christ (Revelation 19).
-He is the stone ... cut out without hands in Nebuchadnezzar's dream that will put an end to the times of the gentiles.
-God's day and the Kingdom of his Son will come and Christ Jesus will reign supreme over the whole Earth from God's Temple at Jerusalem ... and God's Theocracy will have been restored.
-This, fast approaching, Day of Christ cannot be stopped.
+It is a day when Gentiles and Gentile kingdoms dominate the holy land, along with Jerusalem and its Temple Mount, and rule over men.
+It is a time period in the economy of God in which, technically, you and I are still living ... way down here, some 2600 plus years after Nebuchadnezzar's dream was given.
+I say, "technically" because the Church Age was not revealed in the Old Testament, and it acts like a giant "pause" in the middle of the times of the Gentiles.
+So, all the 4 great empires of Nebuchadnezzar's dream have now come and gone.
+All that now remains is the future 10 king confederation (represented by the feet and toes of the statue in Nebuchadnezzar's dream).
+According to the dream, it will arise from the ashes of the fourth kingdom in the last days (Daniel 7).
+During the days of those 10 kings, the Gentile's day of dominion on earth will finally expire.
+We know, from other scriptures, this will come about at the end of the Great Tribulation with the Second Coming of our Lord Jesus Christ (Revelation 19).
+He is the stone ... cut out without hands in Nebuchadnezzar's dream who will bring to an end the times of the gentiles.
+God's day and the Kingdom of his Son will then be on earth and Christ Jesus will reign supreme from God's Temple at Jerusalem ... and God's Theocracy on earth will have been restored.
+This fast- approaching Day of Christ cannot be stopped.
 We have the Word of God on it.

-Babylon HEAD of gold LION
+Babylon (LION) HEAD of gold

-Medo-Persia BREAST AND ARMS of silver BEAR RAM (8:20)
+Medo-Persia (BEAR) BREAST AND ARMS of silver RAM (8:20)

-Greece WAIST AND THIGHS of brass LEOPARD HE-GOAT (8:21)
+Greece (LEOPARD) WAIST AND THIGHS of brass HE-GOAT (8:21)

 Everlasting Kingdom STONE cut out without hands (Christ) THE SON OF MAN (7:13-14)